-- B. The University Controller, Dean of the School of Education, President's Office and the Board of Trustees each play a role in budgeting for the department. - C. All curricular changes that are requested by the department and result in the addition or deletion of courses must be approved in sequence by the following groups: - 1) Council for Undergraduate Teacher Education; - 2) SOE Faculty Senate; - 3) University Academic Council; and - 4) Baker University Board of Trustees.
+- B. The University Controller, Dean of the School of Education, President's Office and the Board of Trustees each play a role in budgeting for the department.

+- C. All curricular changes that are requested by the department and result in the addition or deletion of courses must be approved in sequence by the following groups:

+- 1) SOE Faculty Senate;

+- 2) University Academic Council; and

+- 3) Baker University Board of Trustees.